ArielCyber/AI-MODEL-CDR/README.md

 ## Usage/Examples

+Download the needed libraries using the requirements.txt

+requirements.txt genetrated using pipreqs

 **Initialize**-

 If you wish to attack the model BITS_TO_USE_FOR_ATTACKING are the the bits amount used, if you do not wish to attack the model the value does not matter